gardnr/gardnr/docs/tutorial/tutorial04.rst

 You should now see `Device turning off` displayed in the console.

 Like sensor and exporter drivers, power drivers can also be scheduled, which is described in :doc:`tutorial03`.
 However, adding schedules for power drivers requires specifying the state as well.
-To add a power driver turning on, to a schedule, run:
+To put turning on a power driver on a schedule, run:

 .. code-block:: console

    $ gardnr schedule add hello-world-power every-five-minutes on

-Continue to :doc:`tutorial05`